Quesnel Pool Upgrades and Referendum

 In the expansion plans (option 2 or 3,) will the open pool for lane swimming have lanes that are the same length as the current 25m lap pool?
 If not, what would be the difference?

-Adam asked almost 2 years ago
+Adam asked over 2 years ago

 Thank you for your question!
 The lanes in the new leisure pool will not be the same length as the lanes in the lap pool (25 metres).
 The lanes shown in the leisure pool concept drawings are approximately ½ the length of the lanes in the lap pool (12.5 metres).
 The exact length will be finalized later during the detailed design process.
 The intent of the space is to provide an opportunity for casual swimmers to swim laps in a warm pool.
 The space will also be suitable for children in lessons to learn to swim, for low-intensity water aerobics, and for general leisure swimming.
 Swimmers who want to swim full lengths will continue to use the lap pool.